CedricDeVijt/ComputerScienceNotes/Bachelor 2/Operating Systems/4 Virtual memory.md

 ### Key Concepts
 - **Page Hit**: Similar to a cache hit, where the page is in main memory.
-- **Page Fault**: Like a cache miss, this requires OS intervention.
+- **Page Fault**: Occurs when a page isn’t in memory and must be loaded.
-- **Page Table**: Manages the virtual-to-physical address translation.
+- **Page Table**: Maps virtual addresses to physical addresses.

 ## 4.2: Virtual Memory Layout
 - **Page Table Organization**: Includes frame numbers for entries in memory.